 A student who is not performing adequately, or who is failing a course, should meet with the course director to arrange for review of course information, laboratory requirements or clinical expectations.

-The decision to recommend tutoring can be made by the course director, Associate Dean for Academic Affairs, and/or the Student Success Team.
+The decision to recommend tutoring can be made by the course director, and/or deans in the Office of Academic Affairs and Office of Student Affairs.